 Students are actively engaged during dance class by sharing their knowledge and traditions about dance.
 Throughout the year multiple different dance forms are explored in class and performed on stage.

-In grades 3, 4 and 5, dance is offered as ‘ Videoclip Dancing ‘.
-The dance class starts with a reflection about the previous dance form and a goal setting for that day.
 Students are encouraged to be creative by coming up with own ideas.
 Proposing a piece of music or creating a combination of movements are some examples.

 In Middle School, dance classes become more challenging by introducing a technical dance routine.
 Throughout the year we focus on modern dance, jazz dance and lyrical dance.
 Technical dance skills such as turns, jumps and battement are explained in depth and practiced in class on a permanent base.